Fear of Traveling alone: What’s It Like to Travel Solo?

 Step out of your comfort zone and start planning your first solo trip.
 The world has shrunk.
 Most travel destinations are only a few hours away and the internet allows you to stay in touch with family members and your best friends.
 It’s not as daunting as you imagine.

-If you want to do the same thing, read on.
+If you want to travel, read on.

 Why Travel Alone?